Ousmane-ba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lins of a file
-Displaying the third line of a file script that creates a file named exactly
+Displaying the third line of a file script that creates a file named exactly script that writes into the file ls_cwd_content the result of the command ls -la